Rational Pontryagin classes and functor calculus: Splitting hypotheses

 where we use a topologically enhanced homotopy limit.
-Instead of saying that $\mathfrak d^{(i)}$ is defined on $\sJ_i$ we can also pretend that $\mathfrak d^{(i)}$ is defined on $\sJ$ and comes with the following additional structure: a natural map
+Instead of saying that $\Dfun^{(i)}$ is defined on $\sJ_i$ we can also pretend that it is defined on $\sJ$ and comes with the following additional structure: a natural map

 with the expected associativity and unital properties.
-Moreover $\mathfrak d^{(i)}$ comes with an action of $\Or(i)$, obvious from the explicit formula, such that $\sigma$ is equivariant.
+(Sometimes it is more convenient to write $\Dfun^{(i)}(W\oplus V)$ for the target; the two options are canonically identified.)
+Moreover $\Dfun^{(i)}$ comes with an action of $\Or(i)$, obvious from the explicit formula, such that $\sigma$ is equivariant.
 (It is equivariant for the diagonal action of $\Or(i)$ on the source.
 By specializing to $V=\RR$ and $W=\RR^i$ we obtain a spectrum with twisted action of $\Or(i)$ where the structure maps involve smash product with a sphere $(\RR^i)^c$ on which $\Or(i)$ acts nontrivially.
 This can be untwisted.
 Besides, it is essential in the following that we don't specialize too soon.)